 Ideal Windows for Your Basement

-- Sliding Windows Sliding windows are easy to install as well as operate.
-Cleaning such window is also easy as they slide to one side when open allowing in ample air and light.
+Sliding windows are easy to install as well as operate.
+Cleaning such a window is also easy as they slide to one side when open allowing in ample air and light.
 Opt for multi locks to make them energy efficient.
 Such windows are an easy escape option if the need arises in case of emergencies.

-- Casement Windows Casement windows are by far the most popular window installation of most home owners in Edmonton.
-The reason behind this is that their construction is solid and they allow ample amount of light into the space where they are installed.
+Casement windows are by far the most popular window installation of most homeowners in Edmonton.
+The reason behind this is that their construction is solid and they allow an ample amount of light into space where they are installed.
 They are attached oh hinges on one side and are taller than wider.
-They are a great option for basements as they provide plentiful light and can be a great escape route if need arises.
+They are a great option for basements as they provide plentiful light and can be a great escape route if the need arises.

 It is entirely the home owner’s prerogative to install whichever window in the basement, but the ones discussed above are the best options.
 Also, the professional installation of the windows is more important than the choice of windows.
 If not installed well, all the purpose will fail.
 You can always consult with a basement expert who can guide you into installing what is best for you depending upon your needs.